Muskanmadni/diet-planner/VERCEL_DEPLOYMENT.md

 ## Database Configuration

-### For Development (using SQLite):
+### For Development and Vercel Deployment (using SQLite):
-The application will automatically create and use a local SQLite database if no `DATABASE_URL` is provided.

-### For Production (recommended):
-1. Set up a hosted database (e.g. PostgreSQL, MySQL)
-2. Set the `DATABASE_URL` environment variable to your database connection string
-3. Example PostgreSQL connection string: `postgresql://username:password@host:port/database_name`

-**Note**: Using SQLite in serverless environments like Vercel can be problematic due to the stateless nature of serverless functions.
-For production use, a hosted database is strongly recommended.
+The application now automatically uses SQLite for Vercel deployments to avoid psycopg2 build issues.
+The app will detect the deployment environment and force SQLite usage regardless of the DATABASE_URL setting.

+**Note**: For Vercel deployment, the application is configured to use SQLite to avoid build issues with PostgreSQL dependencies.
+No hosted database setup is required for basic functionality, though if you choose to use PostgreSQL with a hosted database, you can set the DATABASE_URL environment variable.

 ## Notes